plone/training/export_code.rst

 ..  note::

-    The default typed of Plone 5 also have a xml-schema like this since that allows the fields of the types to be editable trough the web!
-Fields for types with a python-schema are not editable ttw.
+    The default types of Plone 5 also have an xml schema like this since that allows the fields of the types to be editable trough the web!
+Fields for types with a python schema are not editable ttw.

-`Dexterity XML <http://docs.plone.org/external/plone.app.dexterity/docs/reference/dexterity-xml.html>`_ is very powerful by editing it (not all features have a UI) you should be able to do everything you can do with a python-schema.
+`Dexterity XML <http://docs.plone.org/external/plone.app.dexterity/docs/reference/dexterity-xml.html>`_ is very powerful.
+By editing it (not all features have a UI) you should be able to do everything you can do with a python schema.

-Our talks use dropdown for ``type_of_talk`` and multiselect for ``audience``.
+Our talks use a dropdown for ``type_of_talk`` and a multiselect for ``audience``.
 Radiobuttons and checkboxes woule be the better choice here.
 Modify the xml to make that change happen:

 ..  code-block:: xml
     :linenos: